Wall Street Economist Predicts Exactly How Stocks Will Move In The First Half Hour After The Jobs Release

-Société Générale economist Brian Jones predicts only 280,000 workers were added to nonfarm payrolls in January, well above the 180,000 consensus estimate.
+Société Générale economist Brian Jones is usually above consensus when it comes to forecasting nonfarm payroll gains, but this month, he’s relatively bearish — he predicts only 150,000 workers were added to nonfarm payrolls in November, below the 185,000 consensus estimate.

-“The SG forecast is substantially above consensus and hence a positive intraday impact for risky assets is expected if our estimate materialises,” says Jones.
-“We expect [the S&P 500] to move up by 0.6% and the [10-year] USD swap rate by 5 basis points up in the first half-an-hour after the release.
+“The SG forecast is below consensus and a marginal negative intraday impact for risky assets is expected if the SG forecast materialises,” says Jones.
+“We expect [the S&P 500] to move down 0.2% and the [10-year] USD swap rate down by 2 [basis points] in the first half-an-hour after the release.”

 Jones says there is a statistical relationship between the deviation of the actual nonfarm payroll print from the consensus forecast and the market’s reaction.